sourcegraph/handbook/content/support/engaging-other-teams.md

 We maintain two issue trackers:

-1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues that affect a particular customer and are requests for help (RFHs).
+1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues/questions that affect a particular customer and all requests for help (RFHs).
-2. [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/issues) for public issues affecting the general product.
+2. [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/issues) for public issues affecting the general product (you may file one at the end of the case, but usually you start with the customer repo while you work to understand if the issue is a defect that would affect other customers).

 When in doubt, file in the private repo—issues can be moved over to the public repo if needed.
 And remember, a customer includes those we are working with during the sales process (not just those who have already signed a contract with us).